ryt15/LetItRust/README.md

 Rust into your software environment.
 Or - use another programming language which has adopted some of the good parts from Rust, skipping the bad ones.

+If, and only if, you actually have lots of Rust enthusiasts in your company, it might be an idea to start using it.
+But keep it local!
+Please keep the Linux kernel out of it, at least until more people have learned Rust and it has matured a lot more.

 # The Future
 So it's pretty clear what's going to happen:
 - Some Universities will adopt Rust and plague their students with it.
 They can do